 We used our PadGadget Apps Tracker to find these great deals and we’ll continue to look for the best app deals as they pop-up.
-Some of these apps are up to 80% off, several are even free, so be sure to check them out because they are on sale for a limited time.
+Some of these apps are up to 80% off so be sure to check them out because they are on sale for a limited time.

 While the rest of the mobile accessory industry is going wireless, Griffin is taking back the cord and reminding us of how important it can be to stay connected, literally, to our iPad.
 The company has just announced the launch of a wired keyboard specifically designed for the iPad.
 This new accessory makes it possible for you to keep on typing when in situation where Bluetooth is not allowed.

 I absolutely love adsy.me because it is a showcase of a creative use of HTML5 that allows you to create mobile web apps on the fly.
 Visit adsy.me to start browsing examples of published web apps and then setup a free account to create your own.

 The Worldwide Developer Conference is just around the corner.
 In the weeks leading up to the big event, rumors are swirling as to what Apple will show off.
 Traditionally, the company demonstrates at least a few features of the next version of iOS.
 According to an unnamed source with 9to5Mac, one new feature in iOS 8 that we may get to see this June 2 is split screen multitasking.

 At Microsoft’s TechEd customer conference on Monday, general manager Julia White announced that Office for iPad had been downloaded 27 million times so far.
 The suit of productivity apps launched in late March and has remained on the Top Free Apps list ever since.
 After nearly four years of the iPad’s existence without a full version of Microsoft’s Word, Excel, and PowerPoint, it is interesting to see the success the company is experiencing so far with the iOS version of the app.